awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requests.md

 PhysicalResourceId  <a name="crpg-ref-request-physicalresourceid"></a>
 A required custom resource provider\-defined physical ID that is unique for that provider\.
+The value returned for a `PhysicalResourceId` can change custom resource update operations\.
+If the value returned is the same, it is considered a normal update\.
+If the value returned is different, AWS CloudFormation recognizes the update as a replacement and sends a delete request to the old resource\.
+For more information, see [AWS::CloudFormation::CustomResource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html)\.
 *Required*: Always sent with `Update` and `Delete` requests; never sent with `Create`\.
 *Type*: String